joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/03/dining/how-to-cook-for-your-friends-at-an-airbnb.html

 **Bessent Blames Ukraine for High Energy Prices**\
-`After meeting with Russia’s finance minister, the Treasury secretary said Ukraine’s attacks on Russian oil infrastructure were contributing to a global energy shock driven mainly by the US war with Iran.`\
+`After meeting with Russia’s finance minister, the Treasury secretary said Ukraine’s attacks on Russian oil infrastructure were contributing to a global energy shock driven mainly by the U.S. war with Iran.`\
 https://www.nytimes.com/2026/09/03/business/bessent-energy-prices-ukraine.html

 **Israel Is Expected to Release Lebanese Prisoners, in Rare Sign of Progress**\